shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

 If the model is training or validating the generator returns both an image and a label to the model.
 If the model is predicting, the generator only returns the image.
-The prediction output is then compared to its matching label.
+The prediction output is then compared to its matching label using the DSC.

 ### Description of the model